 Sohinee Bera is a PhD Candidate in the graduate field of Communication at Cornell University.
-Her work focuses on health, risk, and environmental communication, at the intersection of well-being and inequity.
-She is currently researching communicative erasures in health programs and how power is exercised through communicative processes.
+Broadly, she studies health, risk, and environmental communication, at the intersection of well-being and inequity.
+Her dissertation investigates how female community health workers navigate national health policies and reporting systems, and how data-driven practices influence rural health care in India.

 At Cornell, Sohinee has served as a summer instructor for COMM 2850 (Communication, Environment, Science, and Health) and as a graduate teaching assistant for COMM 2850 and COMM 2450 (Communication and Technology).